ultralytics/ultralytics/docs/en/help/minimum_reproducible_example.md

 ## 3. Include All Necessary Dependencies

-Make sure to include all the necessary dependencies in your MRE.
+Ensure all necessary dependencies are included in your MRE.
 If your code relies on external libraries, specify the required packages and their versions.
 Ideally, list the dependencies in your bug report using `yolo checks` if you have `ultralytics` installed or `pip list` for other tools.

 ## 4. Write a Clear Description of the Issue